SallyGrenaud/IPO_Analyzer_Agent/Readme.md

-# 📈 IPO Analyst Pro: Agentic RAG for SEBI Filings
+# 📈 IPO Analyzer: Agentic RAG for SEBI Filings

 A high-performance, **Agentic RAG (Retrieval-Augmented Generation)** system designed to automate the analysis of Indian IPO Draft Red Herring Prospectuses (DRHPs).
 This tool scrapes live data from SEBI, processes 300+ page financial documents using hybrid parsing, and provides a self-correcting AI agent interface for investment research.